 This fan setup works, however you shall be very cautious while wiring them.
 Check and recheck polarity on the controlled fan, a mistake will burn the board (sending 19V on the 5V input cannot be nice).
 It is safer to use 12V fans, but it needs a DC/DC converter.
 That DC/DC converter is more or less required for the fumes recycling fan, anyway, so that is now what I recommend.

-- I improved a bit the already designed geared extruder, with stiffer bearing holders.
+I improved a bit the already designed geared extruder, with stiffer bearing holders.
 As I already experienced on the Fisher, a good position of the extruder is fairly difficult to establish.
 I tested 6 positions before settling on the final one.
-But this allow to use the original bowden tube of the Fisher (I have to lengthen mine, which was reduced with my spool on top installation, but this extra-length is the original cutted part...).
+But while the printed volume is higher, this allow to use the original Bowden tube of the Fisher (I have to lengthen mine, which was reduced with my spool on top installation, but this extra-length is the original cutted part...).
+As the stepper is inside the enclosure, you shall limit the extruder stepper current, typically the highest in a printer, so a geared extruder is imperative. using the standard Fisher steppers, I set the extruder stepper current to 1A (was 1.2A+ when direct drive).

 Does it work ?